basicallydan/danhough.com/_posts/2016-03-04-github-webhooks-with-flask.markdown

 1. Make a new `.markdown` file in `_drafts`
 2. Push it to `master` because it's in `_drafts`, no biggie.
-3. Write it until it feels close to ready.
+3. Write until it feels close to ready.
 4. Move it to `_posts`.
 5. Run the website locally.
 6. Tweak it as I go.